-Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) programming, we aim to guide individuals toward a better quality of life. you will receive \$20 monthly allowance for a fitness benefit, reimbursed quarterly.
+Services that are covered for you What you must pay when you get these services We alth and wellness education programs (continued) programming, we aim to guide individuals toward a better quality of life. you will receive \$20 monthly allowance for a fitness benefit, reimbursed quarterly.
 Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$25 copayment for Medicare-covered hearing services per exam.
 Routine hearing exams: 1 exam every year \$35 copayment per routine hearing exam.
 Hearing aids: Member must purchase selected hearing aid products from Amplifon's selected manufacturer.
 Member must purchase selected hearing aid products from Amplifon's selected manufacturers.
 Copay is \$395 for select hearing aids from manufacturer Rexton, Signia and Miracle-Ear.
 Copay is \$695 for select hearing aids from other manufacturers, such as Miracle-Ear, Phonak, Signia and Rexton.
-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+WIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
 Home delivered meals Members are eligible to receive home delivered meals following a discharge from an acute setting, either an inpatient hospital or skilled nursing facility stay.
-The meal service call center will call the discharged member to confirm that the member wants to receive the meal. \$0 copayment for up to home-delivered meals in up to 7 days.
+The meal service call \$0 copayment for up to 14 home-delivered meals for up to 7 days.
 No limit to discharges in a year.